 Before automatic transmissions in automobiles became ubiquitous, even in sports cars, most cars had a manual transmission, requiring the driver to change gears using a lever that came up from the floor of the car or that was attached to the steering column.
 This gearshift lever, and indeed any car that had one, was nicknamed a “stick,” short for “stick shift.”

 [Sung.]
 It’s not unusual to steal trucks from anyone …

 A paraphrase of the Tom Jones song “It’s Not Unusual.”
 Actual lyrics: “It’s not unusual to be loved by anyone/It’s not unusual to have fun with anyone/But when I see you hanging about with anyone/It’s not unusual to see me cry …”

 Mentos, a brand of chewy mint candies, ran a series of commercials in the 1990s featuring people having the guts to do really annoying things after downing a Mentos.
 The jingle went, in part, like this: “Fresh goes better, Mentos freshness, fresh goes better with Mentos, fresh and full of life!”
 The ads were a staple on Comedy Central during MST3K’s run there, and were parodied by Mike and the ‘bots in a host segment in Show 522, Teenage Crime Wave.

 George Jones drives a truck.

 The Fall and Rise of Reginald Perrin was a 1976 BBC sitcom about a sales executive going through his midlife crisis.
 The role was played by Leonard Rossiter.
 One running gag on the show was the train Perrin took to work; no matter what, it was always 11 minutes late.

 See previous note.
-Jane was Perrin's secretary.
+Joan was Perrin's secretary.

 Listen—someone’s beating up Doc Severinsen.